andrelmbackman/push_swap/README.md

 optimized data sorting."

 ### 1. The objective
-Sort an unspecified number of unique integers with the help of two stacks, using a specific set of moves (described at part 4. of this README).
+Sort an unspecified number of unique integers with the help of two stacks, using a specific set of moves (described at part 5. of this README).
 All numbers will be placed in stack A, then sorted (most likely with the help of stack B as a temporary buffer) and placed in ascending order in stack A. Stack B must be empty when the sorting is done.

 ### 2. Usage

 - Clone the repository
 - At the root of the repository, run: make.
 - This will compile two programs, called 'push_swap' and 'checker' respectively.
 You can run these programs with the -h flag (./checker -h) to see how to use them.
-- To show the visualization of the algorithm(made with pygame (pip3 install pygame)), run: python3 viz/ps_viz.py [integer between 2-500]
+- To show a visualization of the algorithm(made with pygame (pip3 install pygame)), run: python3 viz/ps_viz.py [integer between 2-500]
 #### Example:
 python3 viz/pz_viz.py 200